RattleyCooper/ReacTick/README.md

 # 🧙‍♂️ Chronomancer ⏱️

-> Time is not a loop, it’s a dimension of state.
-This library lets you reason about it declaratively.
+> Time is not just a loop—it’s a manipulable dimension of state.
+Chronomancer lets you reason about it declaratively.

-Deterministic frame-based scheduling for games, AI, and simulations.
+Chronomancer is a frame-based temporal engine for games, simulations, and AI, designed to let you:

-Chronomancer is a tiny, fast, deterministic scheduler for running closures every `N` frames or after `N` frames, with *reactive scheduling conditions* that execute code when conditions are met.
+* Handle state transitions easily

+* Schedule conditional logic

+* Bind state to frames declaratively.
+Snap your game objects to a timeline with Entangled values that automatically update or rewind.

+* Rewind, replay, or jump in time.
+Reverse a time at will or step through frames manually, with deterministic results.

+* Keep your code clean and minimal.

+Think of it as a *temporal scripting language* embedded in Nim—one library to handle everything from animations to AI state and reversible gameplay.

 It gives you: